chef/chef-web-docs/chef_master/source/resource_chocolatey_package.rst

 ``source``
    **Ruby Type:** String

    Optional.
-The path to a package in the local file system.
+The path to a package in the local file system or a reachable UNC path.
+Ensure that the path specified is to the **folder** containing the chocolatey package(s), not to the package itself.

 ``subscribes``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'